 On Monday, Attorney General Eric Holder announced efforts to scale back the use of mandatory-minimum sentencing.
 When filing charges against nonviolent drug offenders who are not known to be affiliated with gangs or cartels, federal prosecutors will no longer inform courts of the amount of contraband involved, so as to avoid triggering lengthy mandatory sentences.
 Just as important for conservatives concerned with federalism and the Tenth Amendment, Mr. Holder signaled that the federal government will defer the prosecution of more low-level, routine drug cases to state and local governments.

-As we explained on the Corner yesterday, the attorney general is a late arrival to the criminal-justice-reform bandwagon.
+on the Corner yesterday, the attorney general is a late arrival to the criminal-justice-reform bandwagon.
 Nonetheless, on behalf of conservative governors and lawmakers around the country, as well as Justice Antonin Scalia, we heartily welcome Mr. Holder to what may be the only trail all of us can travel together.

 The Federalist Papers clearly explain that “the ordinary administration of criminal and civil justice” belongs “to the province of the State governments,” and in fact, conservatives at the state level have been involved in criminal-justice reform for years.
 Since 2010, conservative legislatures in Ohio, Georgia, Pennsylvania, and South Dakota have passed significant reform packages.
 In all of these states, conservative governors supported the reforms and signed them into law.